 - 9. MRZ-O2; MRZ-P1; MRZ-P2 The objective and policies need to highlight that the amenity and character of this area is anticipated to change over time.
 This is supported by the NPS-UD.
 Requiring development to maintain the anticipated amenity values of adjacent sites isn't enabling the character of the zone to change and become medium density. - 10.
 MRZ-P7 Future Growth Overlay This will be covered in more detail later however; the policy is problematic.
 Who decides the threshold of 'necessary' and 'anticipated demand'?
 Is this a numerical we have to wait for before future growth areas can be developed?
 It is submitted this will frustrate the housing market and actually increase unaffordability. - 11.
 A development pattern that is driven by the NPS-UD, is for greenfield development to be done in a comprehensive manner.
 This includes providing for a range of dwelling densities and typologies.
-While we support the use of medium density zones it is considered that in larger greenfield subdivisions or potentially even larger infill development sites (within the general residential zone) could benefit from comprehensive development.
+While we support the use of medium density zones it is considered that in larger greenfield subdivisions or potentially even larger infill development sites (within the low density and large lot residential zone) could benefit from comprehensive development.
 What this does is create dwelling choice and affordability by design by encouraging developing down to what could be considered a medium density.
+As a result the provision for comprehensive multi-unit development should be available across all zones.